 There are two ways to file a health insurance claim on your behalf.
 The first is the medical facility notifies your insurer for you.
 You may be able to walk out of the facility without spending anything, but that depends on your policy.
 The other way is to file a health insurance claim yourself.
 Taking this route can occur when a health provider you use is not in your provider network.
 The facility may still file the claim on your behalf, but you may need to file it yourself.

 According to 11 Alive, the Georgia Insurance Commissioner’s Office (GICO) fined Anthem Blue Cross Blue Shield $5 million over claims processing errors.
 Specifically, in-network claims were processed as out-of-network.
 This resulted in the company being out of compliance with claims timeliness requirements between 2018 and 2021.
 Additionally, a significant number of claims were rejected for unknown reasons.
 Anthem Blue Cross blamed the problem on the implementation of a new database system.
 In addition to the fine, Anthem will also be subject to periodic GICO examinations.
 Furthermore, provider complaints must now be responded to within 15 days.

 Work with an Experienced Local Insurance Lawyer in Georgia

-If your health insurance provider refuses to honor a claim or unjustly attempts to have you pay more money than you should, seek out a Georgia insurance claim attorney’s help.
+If your health insurance provider refuses to honor a claim, seek out a qualified Georgia insurance claim attorney’s help.
 An insurance claim attorney can help if you have been improperly denied coverage or sent a bill for a service you never received.
 We can even help you connect with an attorney across Georgia state lines.